-14. Communication with the Board; Board Interaction with Institutional Investors, Press and Customers
+15. Communication with the Board; Board Interaction with Institutional Investors, Press and Customers

-The Board has implemented a process by which shareholders of the Company may send communications to the Board's attention.
+The Board has implemented a process by which shareholders of the Company may send communications to the attention of the Board or a subset thereof, such as non-management directors or individual directors.

 Any shareholder desiring to communicate with the Board, or one or more specific members thereof, should communicate in a writing addressed to Hurco Companies, Inc., Board of Directors, c/o Secretary, One Technology Way, Indianapolis, Indiana 46268.
 The Secretary of the Company has been instructed by the Board to promptly forward all such communications to the specified addressees thereof.